 The longer policy action to close the fiscal gap3 is delayed, the larger the post-reform primary surpluses must be to achieve the target debt-to-GDP ratio at the end of the 75-year period.
-This can be illustrated by varying the years in which reforms closing the fiscal gap are initiated while holding the target ratio of debt to GDP in 2093 equal to the 2018 ratio (78 percent).
+This can be illustrated by varying the years in which reforms closing the fiscal gap are initiated while holding the target ratio of debt to GDP in 2096 equal to the 2021 ratio.
 Three timeframes for reforms are considered, each one beginning in a different year, and each one increasing the primary surplus relative to current policy by a fixed percent of GDP starting in the reform year.
-The analysis shows that the longer policy action is delayed, the larger the post-reform primary surplus must be to bring the debt-to-GDP ratio to 78 percent of GDP in 2093.
-Future generations are burdened by delays in policy changes because delay necessitates higher primary surpluses during their lifetimes, and those higher primary surpluses must be achieved through some combination of lower spending and higher taxes and other receipts.
+The analysis shows that the longer policy action is delayed, the larger the post-reform primary surplus must be to bring the debt-to-GDP ratio in 2096 equal to its level in 2021.
+Future generations are burdened by delays in policy changes because delay necessitates higher primary surpluses during their lifetimes, and those higher primary surpluses must be achieved through some combination of lower spending and higher revenue.

 As previously shown in Chart 1, under current policy, primary deficits occur throughout the projection period.
-Table 1 shows primary surplus changes necessary to make the debt-to-GDP ratio in 2093 equal to its level in 2018 under each of the three timeframes.
-If reform begins in 2019, then it is sufficient to raise the primary surplus share of GDP by 4.1 percentage points in every year between 2019 and 2093 in order for the debt-to-GDP ratio in 2093 to equal its level in 2018 (78 percent).
-This policy raises the average 2019-2093 primary surplus-to-GDP ratio from -3.5 percent to +0.8 percent.
+Table 1 shows primary surplus changes necessary to make the debt-to-GDP ratio in 2096 equal to its level in 2021 under each of the three timeframes.
+If reform begins in 2022, then it is sufficient to raise the primary surplus share of GDP by 6.2 percentage points in every year between 2022 and 2096 in order for the debt-to-GDP ratio in 2096 to equal its level in 2021.
+This policy raises the average 2022-2096 primary surplus-to-GDP ratio from -5.7 percent to +0.6 percent.

-2 For further information on changes from the 2016 projections, see the unaudited RSI in the 2017 Financial Report.
+2 For additional information on changes from the 2019 projections, see the unaudited RSI in the 2020 Financial Report.

-3 The fiscal gap reflects how much the primary surplus (receipts less non-interest spending) must increase to maintain the debt-to-GDP ratio at the 2018 level of 78 percent.
-See Note 23 for a more complete discussion of the fiscal gap.
+3 The fiscal gap reflects how much the primary surplus (receipts less non-interest spending) must increase to maintain the debt-to-GDP ratio at the 2021 level.
+See Note 26 for a more complete discussion of the fiscal gap.